Creating a form

 How submissions create profiles

 When someone submits a form, Campground looks up or creates a profile by email address.
-The role assigned to that profile depends on who is submitting and what kind of form they are filling out.| Who is submitting | Form type | Role assigned to the profile |
+The role assigned to that profile depends on who is submitting and what kind of form they are filling out.

 Application forms vs. general forms